 Women who have square jawlines tend to have large masseter muscles.
 What’s the masseter muscle?
 It’s located in the jaw and is responsible for moving your jaw whenever you eat or chew food.
 If you chew a lot of gum, you can accentuate the size of the masseter muscle over time.

-Botox can reshape your jawline.
+Neurotox can reshape your jawline.
 If you have a face shape that’s too wide at the jaws, the culprits behind that are most likely your masseter muscles, otherwise known as your chewing muscles.
 As you age, these muscles can become more pronounced over time, causing a woman’s face to look more masculine.
-So, by injecting Botox into these muscles, you can slim down your face, giving it a more feminine, symmetrical look.
-With repeated Botox injections, your chewing muscles will become weaker over time, resulting in a smaller jawline.
+So, by injecting Neurotox into these muscles, you can slim down your face, giving it a more feminine, symmetrical look.
+With repeated Neurotox injections, your chewing muscles will become weaker over time, resulting in a smaller jawline.